Taxi (1998 film): Critical response

 Almar Haflidason, reviewing the film for BBC, gave it three stars out of five, describing that there was "fun to be had from this film when it's in motion, but the script is a real blow out."
 In a research article for the journal French Cultural Studies, Ipek A. Celik Rappas from Koç University describes how the Taxi series "reflects the move in Luc Besson’s career from director to producer of big-budget films, and reveals how his relationship with post-industrial spaces changes as his film locations turn into film-related investments."

 Remake

 An American remake, also titled Taxi, starring Queen Latifah, Jimmy Fallon, and Gisele Bündchen, was released in October 2004, and was panned by critics.
 A remake of the original film as a summer series, known as Taxi Brooklyn, aired in August 2014 on NBC.
-The Bollywood film Dhoom (2004) also draws heavily on the plot of Taxi.